 The Urinary Tract & How It Works

-What is the urinary tract and how does it work?
+What is the urinary tract?

-The urinary tract is the body’s drainage system for removing urine, which is composed of wastes and extra fluid.
-In order for normal urination to occur, all body parts in the urinary tract need to work together in the correct order.
+The urinary tract is the body’s drainage system for removing urine, which is made up of wastes and extra fluid.
+For normal urination to occur, all body parts in the urinary tract need to work together, and in the correct order.

 Why is the urinary tract important?

 The urinary tract is important because it filters wastes and extra fluid from the bloodstream and removes them from the body.
-Normal, functioning kidneys

 What are clinical trials, and are they right for you?

 (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+The NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.